 Learn From Your Burn

-One sunburn a year might not seem very serious, but the research is clear: Repeated unprotected sun exposure, getting sunburned, or repeatedly getting tan not only causes premature signs of aging, but also causes DNA damage that triggers skin cells to mutate.
-Over time, and in the absence of sun protection and sun-smart behavior, these mutations can turn into skin cancers.
+One sunburn per year might not seem very serious, but the research is clear: Repeated unprotected sun exposure, getting sunburned, or repeatedly getting tan not only causes early skin aging, but also causes further damage that affects skin’s appearance, in ways you ultimately won’t like when you look in the mirror.

-With the right sunscreen, sun-protective clothing, and following our other tips, you can avoid the misery of sunburn—and significantly reduce your lifetime risk of getting one of sunburn's most unwelcome side effects, skin cancer.
-Most important, with a bit of planning and preparation, you can have fun in the sun and keep your skin looking healthy for years to come!
+With the right sunscreen, sun-protective clothing, and following our other recommendations, you can avoid the misery of sunburn—and significantly lessen your risk of seeing advanced signs of aging, including wrinkles, leathery skin texture, brown spots, and dramatically uneven skin tone.

 Learn more about what the sun is doing to your skin and how you can prevent it.
 See our sunscreen infographic.